About the Cisco Network Registrar Login Event Generator

 Revised: November 8, 2010, OL-21081-02

-This chapter describes the Cisco Service Control Subscriber Manager Cisco Network Registrar (CNR) Login Event Generator (LEG) software module.
+This chapter describes the Subscriber Manager (SM) Cisco Network Registrar (CNR) Login Event Generator (LEG) software module.

-The CNR LEG is a software module that forwards login and logout events from the CNR to the Cisco Service Control Subscriber Manager.
+The CNR LEG is a software module that forwards login and logout events from the CNR to the Cisco Service Control Management Suite (SCMS) SM.
 The CNR LEG is actually a CNR extension developed in C++.
 The extension points used by CNR LEG are:

-The CNR LEG module protects the Cisco Service Control Subscriber Manager and the connection to the Cisco Service Control Subscriber Manager from any DHCP denial of service (DoS) attacks, which are performed on the CNR.
-To reduce the login rate to the Cisco Service Control Subscriber Manager, the LEG ignores identical DHCP requests that are approved by the CNR.
+The CNR LEG protects the SM and the connection to the SM from any DHCP Denial of Service (DoS) attacks, which are performed on the CNR.
+To reduce the login rate to the SM, the LEG ignores identical DHCP requests that are approved by the CNR.
 The requests are sent to the CNR in short time intervals.

 For additional information about extending the CNR functionality using extension points, see CNR CLI Reference Guide.

 The CNR LEG was carefully developed and thoroughly tested on Solaris and Windows platforms for both functional correctness and robustness.
 It does not jeopardize the stability or the reliability of the CNR.